Rob-Lando/solidity-sandbox/projects/scripts/modules/README.md

 General Process:

-- Take masked user input password and generate hash/salt using Argon2id from (https://argon2-cffi.readthedocs.io/en/stable/index.html).
+- Take masked user input password and generate hash string using Argon2id from (https://argon2-cffi.readthedocs.io/en/stable/index.html).
-This hash and salt can be stored visibly in a file named 'verify.json' as initial setup.
+This string contains the password hash & salt and can be stored visibly in a file named 'verify.json' as initial setup.
-#### Manually generating hash & salt
+#### Manually generating hash & salt as initial setup

 ```python
     import pwinput